General Categorial Geometry and Algebraic Topology: Category Theory and Clifford 3D Algebra

-\end{definition} So, now we are able to define the inner (scalar) vector product of vectors in c-vector space $V$: \begin{definition} For any two vectors $f$ and $g$ in $V$ (in Definition \ref{def:vectors}), their inner product '$\cdot$' can be defined by:
+So, now we are able to define the inner (scalar) vector product of vectors in Cat-arrow space $V$, by considering that the angles between the vectors in the plain $Z_0$ are well defined: \begin{definition} For any two vectors $f$ and $g$ in $V$ (in Definition \ref{def:vectors}) with angle $\theta$ between them, their inner product '$\cdot$' can be defined in standard way by: